mr-peq/battleships/README.md

-# battleships
+# Battleships
-Battleship game in C
+Battleship game in C, where a user can challenge an AI for ocean domination !

 This is my 1st ever program.
 It runs on console.
-I had learned C (which was my introduction to programming languages) a few weeks before writing it, so it is obviously VERY painful to read now.
+I had learned C (which was my introduction to programming languages) a few weeks before writing it, so it is obviously a mess in some places.

-It needs a lot of refactoring/rewriting.
+### Planned next:

-My sincere apologies in advance to anyone who would venture in this maze...
+Big refactoring

-It sucks, but it works !
+### Note:

-PS: all comments, variables, function names etc... are written in French.
+All comments, variables, function names etc... are written in French.